5 tips for traveling safely during hurricane season

 Image credit: Getty Images

-If you plan to travel during hurricane season, it is important to take precautions and familiarize yourself with helpful hurricane facts and hurricane safety tips to help ensure a smoother trip.
+If you plan to travel during hurricane season, it’s important to take precautions and familiarize yourself with helpful hurricane facts and hurricane safety tips to help ensure a smoother trip.

 Discover our top five tips for traveling safely during hurricane season to help you plan ahead and make smarter travel decisions:

-According to the National Oceanic and Atmospheric Administration, hurricane season for the Atlantic is June to November, and for the Northeastern Pacific, it is May to November.
-Knowing these dates can help you plan your trip either outside of these times, or plan your trip with hurricane safety in mind.
+According to the National Oceanic and Atmospheric Administration, hurricane season for the Atlantic is June to November, and for the Northeastern Pacific, it's May to November.
+Knowing these dates can help you plan your trip either outside of these times or plan your trip with hurricane safety in mind.

 You may be wondering about safe places to travel during hurricane season given it’s such a popular time of year for Americans to travel.
-There are many areas where hurricanes will form, but you should use extreme caution if traveling to areas in the Atlantic Basin, Eastern Pacific, or Western Pacific – or avoid traveling to these areas altogether during hurricane season.
+There are many areas where hurricanes can form, but you should use extra caution if traveling to areas in the Atlantic Basin, Eastern Pacific, or Western Pacific — or avoid traveling to these areas altogether during hurricane season.

-Before a hurricane approaches, it is important to know your destination’s evacuation routes.
-So, don’t forget to research what to do in the event of a hurricane before you arrive at your destination.
+Before a hurricane approaches, it’s important to know your destination’s evacuation routes.
+Don’t forget to research what to do in the event of a hurricane before you arrive at your destination.

-It’s also helpful to prepare a disaster kit to take with you on your vacation, which includes a first aid kit, flashlight, extra clothing, canned food, and bottled water.
+It’s also helpful to prepare a disaster kit to take with you on your vacation, packed with things like a first aid kit, flashlight, extra clothing, canned food, and bottled water.

-If you’re traveling during hurricane season, you can use AccuWeather’s hurricane tracker to keep track of hurricanes, tornados, and blizzard activity across the United States.
+If you’re traveling during hurricane season, you can use AccuWeather’s hurricane tracker to keep track of hurricane activity across the United States.

-If a hurricane does occur on your trip, it is important to avoid flood-prone areas and stick to higher ground when possible.
+If a hurricane does occur on your trip, it’s important to avoid flood-prone areas and stick to higher ground when possible.
 Many hotels in hurricane-prone regions have processes in place to keep their guests safe.
 If you have any questions, you can consult your hotel’s staff.

-After a hurricane, it is important to remain indoors, avoid tap water, and stay away from standing water until the proper personnel have deemed it safe.
+After a hurricane, it’s important to remain indoors, avoid tap water, and stay away from standing water until the proper personnel have deemed it safe.

-Safety tip #4.
-Opt for a cruise holiday instead of a land holiday
+Safety tip #4: Opt for a cruise vacation instead of a land vacation

 If you’re looking for a tropical getaway during hurricane season, a cruise can be a great option.
 Most cruise liners can and will adjust course based on a storm and detour to different ports, which can sometimes mean you’ll be safer at sea than on land.

-At Travelex, our Travel Select protection plan provides coverage for trip cancellation and interruption or trip delay resulting from a hurricane.
+At Travelex, our Ultimate, Advantage, and Essential plans offer coverage for trip cancellation and interruption and travel delay resulting from a hurricane.

-Our trip cancellation and trip interruption benefits can provide coverage if:
+Our trip cancellation and trip interruption benefits can provide coverage if your home or destination is made uninhabitable or inaccessible by a hurricane.

-Please note: Coverage does not apply — and claims will not be paid — if the hurricane becomes a named storm prior to buying travel insurance or if losses occur more than 14 days after the hurricane makes your destination inaccessible.
-Please see the policy wording for more details.
+Please note: Coverage doesn’t apply — and claims won’t be paid — if the hurricane becomes a named storm prior to buying travel insurance.

 Sign up for Travelex's newsletter